Understanding White Label and Black Label Products

 - Customization: White label offers minimal customization; black label provides high personalization.

-- Market Speed: White label products reach the market quickly; black label requires extended timelines.
+- Market Speed: White label reaches the market quickly; black label requires extended timelines.

-- Cost: White label involves low costs; black label demands higher budgets.
+- Cost: White label involves lower upfront costs; black label demands higher budgets.

-- Brand Impact: White label products are widely adaptable; black label elevates brand exclusivity.
+- Brand Impact: White label is widely adaptable; black label elevates exclusivity and brand equity.

 Customization and Brand Identity